History of the papacy: Conflicts with the Emperor and East (1048–1257)

 The Imperial crown once held by the Carolingian emperors was disputed between their fractured heirs and local overlords; none emerged victorious until Otto I, Holy Roman Emperor invaded Italy.
 Italy became a constituent kingdom of the Holy Roman Empire in 962, from which point the emperors were German.
 As emperors consolidated their position, northern Italian city-states would become divided by Guelphs and Ghibellines.
 Henry III, Holy Roman Emperor found three rival popes when he visited Rome in 1048 because of the unprecedented actions of Pope Benedict IX.
 He deposed all three and installed his own preferred candidate: Pope Clement II.

 The history of the papacy from 1048 to 1257 would continue to be marked by conflict between popes and the Holy Roman Emperor, most prominently the Investiture Controversy, a dispute over who—pope or emperor—could appoint bishops within the Empire.
 Henry IV's Walk to Canossa in 1077 to meet Pope Gregory VII (1073–85), although not dispositive within the context of the larger dispute, has become legendary.
 Although the emperor renounced any right to lay investiture in the Concordat of Worms (1122), the issue would flare up again.

 Long-standing divisions between East and West also came to a head in the East–West Schism and the Crusades.
 The first seven Ecumenical Councils had been attended by both Western and Eastern prelates, but growing doctrinal, theological, linguistic, political and geographic differences finally resulted in mutual denunciations and excommunications.
-Pope Urban II (1088–99) convened a council at Clermont, November 1096 with the hopes of reunion and lending support to the Byzantines who wanted to reclaim their lands lost to the Seljuk Turks.
-After the 10 day Council Pope Urban II gave a rousing speech to a massive crowd when he, "emphasized the duty of the Christian West to march to the rescue of the Christian East."
-Nine months later, Pope Urban II (1088–99) speech at the Council of Clermont in August 1096 became the rallying cry of the First Crusade.
+Pope Urban II (1088–99) convened a council at Clermont in November 1095 with the hopes of reunion and lending support to the Byzantines who wanted to reclaim their lands lost to the Seljuk Turks.
+After the 10-day council Pope Urban II gave a rousing speech to a massive crowd when he "emphasized the duty of the Christian West to march to the rescue of the Christian East."
+This speech became the rallying cry of the First Crusade, which commenced nine months later, in August 1096.

 Unlike the previous millennium, the process for papal selection became somewhat fixed during this period.
 Pope Nicholas II promulgated In nomine Domini in 1059, which limited suffrage in papal elections to the College of Cardinals.
 The rules and procedures of papal elections evolved during this period, laying the groundwork for the modern papal conclave.
 The driving force behind these reforms was Cardinal Hildebrand, who later became Gregory VII.